 Meet Some Of Our Artists!

 Unbeknownst to many, Daniel has grown up with Asperger's Syndrome.
 He had to work tirelessly to learn to relate to people on a one-on-one basis.
 As a result he was the victim of extreme bullying - a circumstance he turned around by earning 2 martial arts black belts.
-He will be speaking on the challenges of growing up with a disability in the hopes that more youth will understand that kind challenge and become more accepting of people who deal with them.
+He will be speaking on the challenges of growing up with a disability in the hopes more youth will understand these kinds challenges and become more accepting of people who deal with them.

 Nashville's own powerhouse rebel, Phenix is making a name for herself standing apart from the common flow.
 A visionary singer/songwriter and producer, Phenix has crafted a sound completely her own.
 She has been described as a soulful warrior with catchy pop melodies and gutty rock edges - a style she labels "Roxul Pop (rock and soul-flavored pop)".